grattan/R_at_Grattan/docs/Data_visualisation.md

   - `filename`: the path, name and file-type of your saved chart. eg: `"atlas/population_chart.pdf"`.
   - `object`: the R object that you want to save. eg: `pop_chart`.
 If left blank, it grabs the last chart that was displayed.
   - `type`: the Grattan template to be used.
 This is one of:
     - `"normal"` The default.
-Use for normal Grattan report charts, or to paste into a 4:3 Powerpoint slide.
+Use for normal Grattan report charts, or to paste into a 4:3 PowerPoint slide.
 Width: 22.2cm, height: 14.5cm.
-    - `"normal_169"` Only useful for pasting into a 16:9 format Grattan Powerpoint slide.
+    - `"normal_169"` Only useful for pasting into a 16:9 format Grattan PowerPoint slide.
 Width: 30cm, height: 14.5cm.
     - `"tiny"` Fills the width of a column in a Grattan report, but is shorter than usual.
 Width: 22.2cm, height: 11.1cm.
     - `"wholecolumn"` Takes up a whole column in a Grattan report.
 Width: 22.2cm, height: 22.2cm.
     - `"fullpage"` Fills a whole page of a Grattan report.
 Width: 44.3cm, height: 22.2cm.
-    - `"fullslide"` Creates an image that looks like a 4:3 Grattan Powerpoint slide, complete with logo.
+    - `"fullslide"` Creates an image that looks like a 4:3 Grattan PowerPoint slide, complete with logo.
 Width: 25.4cm, height: 19.0cm.
-    - `"fullslide_169"` Creates` an image that looks like a 16:9 Grattan Powerpoint slide, complete with logo.
+    - `"fullslide_169"` Creates` an image that looks like a 16:9 Grattan PowerPoint slide, complete with logo.
 Use this to drop into standard presentations.
 Width: 33.9cm, height: 19.0cm
-    - `"blog"` Creates a 4:3 image that looks like a Grattan Powerpoint slide, but with less border whitespace than 'fullslide'."
+    - `"blog"` Creates a 4:3 image that looks like a Grattan PowerPoint slide, but with less border whitespace than 'fullslide'."
-    - `"fullslide_44" Creates` an image that looks like a 4:4 Grattan Powerpoint slide.
+    - `"fullslide_44" Creates` an image that looks like a 4:4 Grattan PowerPoint slide.
 This may be useful for taller charts for the Grattan blog; not useful for any other purpose.
 Width: 25.4cm, height: 25.4cm.
     - Set `type = "all"` to save your chart in all available sizes.
   - `height`: override the height set by `type`.
 This can be useful for really long charts in blogposts.
   - `save_data`: exports a `csv` file containing the data used in the chart.